 - How will the investor recoup their investment?

 If this is the form of investment being made, then the Financing and Investor Agreement needs to focus on those three questions to ensure that the investor is aware of the risk/reward with the project and to see how they will have their investment returned to them.

 Bridge financing, often in the forms of loans, comes into play after regular financing is already in place.
 Essentially these types of loans are used to “bridge the gap” between what has already been contributed or raised for the project and what the total cost actually is.

 Setting up a Financing and Investor Agreement for this form of financing or investment needs to ensure that both parties are protected.
 With only a promise of the completed project and its related intellectual property as collateral, the playwright/filmmaker behind the project could be on the hook for the full amount of any unpaid loan.

 While there are several options available to investors, both parties and financial institutions all need to be considered and represented in any Financing and Investor Agreement.
 Each agreement should aim to protect investors and creatives as they embark on a venture together, seeing a project go from paper to stage or screen.

 Finding experienced and reputable lawyers in Toronto and lawyers in Vaughan is made easy, with Hummingbird Lawyers LLP’s two locations.
 Choose the location most convenient to you, and our staff are ready to assist you with your legal matters.

-Contact the Entertainment Law team at Hummingbird Law today to help you draft and negotiate your Financing and Investor Agreement.
+Contact the Toronto entertainment lawyer at Hummingbird Lawyers LLP today to help you draft and negotiate your Financing and Investor Agreement.
 Ensuring that your intellectual property is protected as a creative and that your finances will be returned as an investor are both crucial when creating the agreement.
 Having both parties on the same page can help any project run smoothly.